 For decades, Afghanistan has been mired in conflict.
-Supported by the United States, the Afghan government continues to fight against the Taliban and other armed groups, including the newly established Khorasan Branch of the group that calls itself Islamic State.
+Supported by the United States, the Afghan National Security Forces (ANSF) continue to fight against the Taliban and the Khorasan province branch of the Islamic State group (IS-KP).

-- Since 2015, fighters in Afghanistan have proclaimed the establishment of a Khorasan branch of the Islamic State group (IS-K) and started conducting attacks, thereby engaging in a non-international armed conflict with the Afghan government.
+- Since 2015, fighters in Afghanistan have proclaimed the establishment of a Khorasan province branch of the Islamic State group (IS-KP) and started conducting attacks, thereby engaging in a non-international armed conflict with the Afghan government.
 D. Azami, ‘IS in Afghanistan: how successful has the group been?’, BBC, 25 February 2017.

 Two criteria need to be assessed in order to answer the question whether a situation of armed violence amounts to a non-international armed conflict.